npgsql/efcore.pg/doc/modeling/generated-properties.md

 ## Computed Columns (On Add or Update)

+> [!NOTE]
+> This feature was introduced in 3.0.0.

-Version 3.0 (preview) adds support for the upcoming PostgreSQL 12 generated columns.
-The following
+The upcoming PostgreSQL 12 is adding support for [stored generated columns](https://www.postgresql.org/docs/12/ddl-generated-columns.html), and Npgsql feature supports that feature as well.
+The following configuration:

 ```c#
 protected override void OnModelCreating(ModelBuilder modelBuilder)